ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

  - negative-filter: Filter documents NOT matching a document property.
 Usage example: `--negative-filter=Property-Name=Value`.
  - metadata-filter: Filter documents by a metadata property.
 Usage example: `--metadata-filter=Raven-Entity-Name=Posts`.
  - negative-metadata-filter: Filter documents NOT matching a metadata property.
 Usage example: `--negative-metadata-filter=Raven-Entity-Name=Posts`.
- - transform: Transform documents using a given script (import only).
+ - transform: Transform documents using a given script.
- - transform-file: Transform documents using a given script file (import only).
+ - transform-file: Transform documents using a given script file.
- - max-steps-for-transform-script: Maximum number of steps that a transform script can have (import only).
+ - max-steps-for-transform-script: Maximum number of steps that a transform script can have.
  - timeout: The timeout (in milliseconds) to use for requests.
  - batch-size: The batch size for requests.
  - chunk-size: The number of documents to import before new connection will be opened.